-The three candidates meet ILA Standards 1, 2, 3, 4, 5 and 6 at target level (3.0/3.0) as evidenced by artifacts in their Leadership Portfolio (i.e., Professional Conversation Series, Demonstration and Coaching in Classroom, Professional Development Series, and Reflective Narratives).
-In examining the artifacts that support the elements in each of the ILA Standards, the faculty notes that candidates are very well prepared for their role and responsibilities as literacy coach.
-They have become experts in planning, preparing, and implementing professional development activities; orchestrating professional conversations, working with administrators, colleagues, and parents; and especially in modeling and coaching their colleagues.
-The required Literacy Coach courses (i.e., LLA 522, LLA 524 & LLA 525) will continue to provide candidates with rigorous support and experiences, at progressive levels of difficulty, that address all competencies required in the practicum assessment to fulfill the role of coach and leader at an expert's level.
+The three candidates meet ILA Standards 1, 2, 3, 4, 5 and 6 at acceptable level as evidenced by artifacts in their Leadership Portfolio (i.e., Professional Conversation Series, Demonstration and Coaching in Classroom, Professional Development Series, and Reflective Narratives) with a cumulative mean score of 2.0/3.0.
+In examining the artifacts that support the elements in each of the ILA Standards, the faculty notes that candidates need to develop further their competencies in planning, preparing, and implementing professional development activities; orchestrating professional conversations, working with administrators, colleagues, and parents; and especially in modeling and coaching their colleagues.
+The required Literacy Coach courses (i.e., LLA 522, LLA 524 & LLA 525) now provide candidates with rigorous support and experiences, at progressive levels of difficulty, that address all competencies required in the practicum assessment to fulfill the role of coach and leader at an expert's level.